Denise Ho: LGBT

-Sara Gates of The Huffington Post reports that the various Hong Kong media outlets had indicated that Ho was the first "mainstream female singer in Hong Kong to come out of the closet."
+Ho came out as lesbian, the first mainstream Cantonese singer to do so, at the fourth annual Hong Kong Pride Parade on 10 November 2012.
 Since then, Ho has been involved in the Big Love Alliance (大愛同盟), a civil rights group striving equal rights for the LGBT community.
-This marks the start of her involvement in striving LGBT rights.
+Ho faced a visa refusal by Malaysia in February 2018, which forced her to cancel the concert in April, allegedly related to her LGBT identity.